 The school is a local authority, non-denominational school run by Orkney Islands Council.
-It is currently organised into a nursery with nursery and pre-school classes, and main school with eight full-time Primary 1 to Primary 7 classes.
-We currently have two P5 classes in school- The Ladybirds and The Bumblebees.
-The nursery is well equipped with both morning, afternoon and full day sessions for Nursery (3 year olds) and Pre-school (4 year olds)
+The schools current role is 208 pupils and is organised into a nursery with Early Years classes, and main school with seven full-time Primary 1 to Primary 7 classes.
+The nursery is well equipped with both morning, afternoon and full day sessions for 3 year and 4 year olds.

 Most children travel to and from school by bus.
 The buses are operated by private contractors who provide a service organised by Orkney Islands Council.
 Children begin to arrive at school from 08.45 a.m. when playground supervision begins and school begins at 09.15 a.m.
 At the end of the school day at 3.30 p.m. most children board buses again to take them home.
 The last bus runs usually leave school at 3.45 p.m. children are supervised on the playground until they board their bus to take them home.

 The school runs a number of activities for children outside of its core opening hours.
 These take place after school or at lunchtime.
 Current activities include football, netball, badminton and chess club.
 In addition further activities are run through the community facility which include football and rugby training.